-The President shall call special meetings of the Institute when so requested by the Council or the Board of Directors, or upon the written request of at least two hundred members of the Institute.
+The President Chairman of the Board shall call special meetings of the Institute when so requested by the Council or the Board of Directors, or upon the written request of at least two hundred members of the Institute or any thirty members of Council.
 Special meetings of the Institute shall be held at places designated by the Board of Directors.
 No business shall be transacted at a special meeting of the Institute other than that for which the meeting shall have been convened.